-2.3.2 Configuration of the user's primary device by requesting user identity

-When automatic identification of the user is not possible, the user shall be prompted to type in their MSISDN.
-To do so a pop-up as shown in figure 1 will be displayed.
-In order to prove the user has been allocated the number he typed in, a silent SMS with a password is sent back to the device.
+2.3.2 Configuration of the user's primary device by requesting user identity the user has been allocated the number he typed in, a silent SMS with a password is sent back to the device.
 This SMS has to be intercepted by the application that completes the provisioning process without any further user interaction.